haddocking/haddocking.github.io/education/molmod_online/simulation.md

 are now in the structure.
 It also added a definition that loads the water model parameters.

 <a class="prompt prompt-info">
-  Open the solvated structure in Pymol.
+  Open the solvated structure in PyMOL.
 </a>

 <a class="prompt prompt-pymol">